Creepybits/ComfyUI-Creepy_nodes/README.md

 # ComfyUI-Creepy_nodes
-A collection of switch nodes for ComfyUI
+A collection of custom nodes for ComfyUI

-This set of nodes contains a set of easy switch nodes as well as other special nodes and utilities.
+A collection of switch nodes, dynamic nodes, evaluation nodes, translation node and some other specialized nodes.

 ### Installing